25-pranav-25/IOT_project/README.md

 Navigate to the `IOT_project_modelling.ipynb` and run the script to generate synthetic data and get models and scalers:

-This will create a CSV file containing the simulated energy consumption data.
+This will create a CSV file containing the simulated energy consumption data and will save te models and scalers so that u can download and use then in backend server.

 ### Deploying the Flask Server